luciano-fiandesio/mac-dotfiles/README.md

 fish fisher/install.fish
 ```

-## Configure Kitty
+## Configure Ghostty

-[Kitty](https://sw.kovidgoyal.net/kitty/) is my terminal emulator of choice, mostly because of its configurability and speed.
+[Ghostty](https://ghostty.org) is my terminal emulator of choice, mostly because of its configurability and speed.

-`stow kitty`
+`stow ghostty`

-Kitty uses the Hyperkey (CapsLock) as mod key (see the Karabinier section).

 ## Configure Git

 Git configuration and git aliases.
 Highly customized, you may want to review it before using it.

 `stow git`

 The `.gitconfig` file requires a local `.gitconfig.local` file, where sensitive info are stored.